aleshaleksey/fansys23/08-spell-list.md

 |Components|incantation, kinetic|
 |Save|CHA|

 **Description**: The caster manipulates the elements of earth or water (depending on the school used to learn the spell), to create a body part or earth or ice, functionally and visually indistinguishable from the original.
 The target is cured of the crippled condition and also immune to it for the duration of the spell.
-The entity likewise regains 1SP (but no SP dice) at the start of its turn if its total SP is below its total SP dice count for the duration of the spell.
+The entity likewise regains 1 SP (but no SP dice) at the start of each turn if its total SP is below its total SP dice count for the duration of the spell.

 When the spell ends, the body part crumbles to dust or melts into a puddle.